This topic applies to Dynatrace Managed installations only.

 What you need

-Make sure your network and firewall configuration will make the Dynatrace Server ports available.
-For more information, see What network ports does Dynatrace Server use?
+Ensure that your network and firewall configuration makes the required Dynatrace Server ports available.

 Before proceeding with the installation you need to set up the user account that will be used to run Dynatrace Managed processes.